 And so we have a teenager.
 An awkward teenager, a cuckoo in our nest.

-Laura had braces fitted to her teeth, we were told this would happen when she was two years old, teeth were missing they would never grow.
-Was something lacking in her genes?
-We travelled back and forth to the city.
+Laura had braces fitted to her teeth, we were told this would happen when she was young, some back teeth missing.
+Appointments at the orthodontist took place in the city.
 A city she now lives.
-I prefer she lives there, I prefer not to be afraid of seeing her down my street, see her face, see that she has been drinking again.
+I prefer she lives there, I prefer not to dread seeing her down my street, see her face, see she has been drinking again.

-We moved to a bigger house, brand-new and still partly on a building site.
-With her sister Laura would dig for treasure in the excavation piles of earth.
+We moved to a bigger house, brand-new on a building site.
+Laura would dig for treasure in the excavation piles of earth.
 From her finds, she collected empty antique bottles.
-We did not know that empty bottles would come a plenty.
+We did not know the abundance of empty bottles in her future.

 Laura’s early teens were spent in our company.
 As a family we continued to do the things we loved.
 Was she a moody teenager?
 No more or less than any other.
 She liked a joke and bought an attachment for a car’s exhaust.
 She popped it in her uncles’ new car.
-He drove off to a tremendous fanfare, stopped the car and cursed the need to go to the garage.
+He drove off to a tremendous fanfare, stopped the car and cursed the dealer who sold the car.

 Laura amused us all with her take on life.
 We did not know of the heartache to come.